dataluscorp/browser/services/sync/docs/overview.rst

 Store
 -----

-The sync ``store`` interfaces with the actual Firefox desktop store.
+The sync ``store`` interfaces with the actual Datalus desktop store.
 For example, in the ``passwords`` engine, the "store" is that layer that talks to ``Services.logins``